mediafactory/DeuSu/README.md

 In both cases you will probably have to adjust some compiler-options in the the .bat/.sh file to let FPC know about the path to its libraries.
 Somehow the default FPC install never set the paths correctly for me.

-#### About the "code-cleanup" branch:

-This branch is an ongoing process to cleanup the codebase.

-This software evolved over more than 15 years and you will notice very different coding-styles between old and new parts of the code.

-I'm trying to cleanup this mess file-by-file to bring everything to the same level.
-This work began in late April 2015 and will probably take about 2-3 months.
-But given how much guesswork time-estimates are in software-development, it may take longer...

-[As of November 2015 this is still ongoing work]

-**There is no guarantee that this branch will work during that time!!**
-**Use the master-branch instead if you want to be sure that it works.**